Our Greek Life Can't Be Beat

-USCB is excited to offer five Greek Life organizations on campus.
-Each of our organizations have unique foundings and values but shares the common values of academics, philanthropy/service, brotherhood/sisterhood and leadership.
+USCB is excited to offer two Greek Life organizations on campus.
+Each of our organizations have unique foundings and values but shares the common values of academics, philanthropy/service, sisterhood and leadership.

 USCB requires that students must meet the following requirement to be eligible to join a social fraternity or sorority: completed 12 credits hours at the college level, be a full-time student, and have at least a 2.3 GPA.
 Some chapters may have additional requirements.